Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Abstract

 \section{Abstract}

 The present paper deals with various aspects of the notion of almost Cohen-Macaulay property, which was introduced and studied by Roberts, Singh and Srinivas.
-We employ the definition of almost zero modules as defined by a value map, which is different from the version of Gabber-Ramero.
-We prove that, if the local cohomology modules of an algebra $T$ of certain type over a local Noetherian ring are almost zero, $T$ maps to a big Cohen-Macaulay algebra.
-Then we study how the almost Cohen-Macaulay property behaves under almost faithfully flat extension.
-As a consequence, we study the structure of $F$-coherent rings of positive characteristic in terms of almost regularity.
+For example, we prove that, if the local cohomology modules of an algebra $T$ of certain type over a local Noetherian ring are almost zero, $T$ maps to a big Cohen-Macaulay algebra.